elasticpath/elasticpath-dev/guides/Getting-Started/team-management.md

 ---
-title: Store Roles
+title: Team Management / Store Roles
-nav_label: Store Roles
+nav_label: Team Management
-sidebar_position: 10
+sidebar_position: 40
 ---

 Companies typically have multiple personas who have different responsibilities.
 These personas, which are called roles, need different functional and feature access to Commerce depending on their responsibilities.